Kim Returns to Lesvos – Refugee Journey to Lesvos

 On my first morning on Lesvos I had that heart wrenching pit of stomach feeling you get when you’re really nervous, when your throat tightens and makes your voice change.
 The reason for this was because for all the bravado and “yes of course I’m going on my own and I will be fine” I knew deep down the trip in 2015 changed me to my core.
 And when I came home I spiraled into a very dark place.
 I couldn’t help but wonder if I was being selfish, leaving my children at home for a week and what would I be like on my return…I knew at some point today I would drive past Moria and see with my own eyes what it had become.
 I didn’t know what my week would entail and whether I’d have the bravery and courage to face it head on, show smiles not sadness to the people I would meet.
 And whether I would show up as someone who was useful, helpful and able to make a difference.

 On my final night working at the Moria refugee camp in 2015, we had one of our worst nights.
 The temperature was very very cold.
 There were so many new arrivals, when the weather is bad you know the people arriving won’t be in a great condition.
-Amir was no exception.
+And one young refugee I met was no exception.

 With a heavy heart I left him in the early hours of the morning in the camp knowing that I had done nothing.